Trump hails ‘excellent’ phone call with China’s Xi amid trade tensions

 - list 3 of 3Panama court rules Chinese control of canal ports unconstitutional

-“All very positive,” Trump said in a social media post.
 “The relationship with China, and my personal relationship with President Xi, is an extremely good one, and we both realise how important it is to keep it that way.”

 The US president is expected to travel to China in April and has touted his personal relationship with Xi, even as the two countries continue to spar over competing interests in tech, trade, and geopolitical flashpoints, such as the future of Taiwan.